dmoralestech/MissingPersons/README.md

 # MissingPersons
 This is a sample project to replicate a missing persons application with ReactJS, WebPack, NodeJS, Restify, MongoDB, with Docker

+## Phases

+This project will be broken down into three phases.

+1. Build a Restify API that will use JWT and provide a profile CRUD API
+2. create a login page with ReactJS to use the service
+3. create some workers

 ##  Directory Structure

 ## Rest API ( useing restify and swagger )